 What is a commercial invoice?

-The date of issue for the invoice
+Number and date of issue of the commercial invoice

 What is a VAT invoice?